 Yes No Do you have a policy of placing students on a waiting list?
-X
+X ls your waiting list ranked?
+Yes No If yes, do you release that information to students?
+Do you release that information to school counselors?

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions: